OliverLaboratory/BioBlobs/README.md

-# ParToken Multi-Stage Training
+# BioBlobs: Differentiable Graph Partitioning for Protein Representation Learning

-ParToken is a multi-stage protein classification model that combines graph neural networks with vector quantization for interpretable protein function prediction.
+BioBlobs is a multi-stage protein classification model that combines graph neural networks with vector quantization for interpretable protein function prediction.
 The model uses a two-stage training approach: baseline training followed by joint fine-tuning with codebook learning.

 ## Overview